Crowded House: How to Keep a Home Tidy When You Have a Big Family, Space Saving Storage

 Set up a storage bin, box or bucket for each family member

 There’s no reason why you should do all the work.
 Everyone makes the mess, so cleaning must be a group effort.
-Designate chores to different members of the family, whether that’s changing the bins, hoovering, sweeping the floors, etc. The bonus benefit of this is that it also helps you to bring up responsible children.
+Designate chores to different family members, whether that’s changing the bins, hoovering, sweeping the floors, etc. The bonus benefit of this is that it also helps you to bring up responsible children.

 Have a wastepaper bin or pedal bin in each room